abdessamad14/StockSage/README.md

 - Initialises the SQLite database (`data/stocksage.db`)
 - Seeds default values (admin account, stock locations, settings, etc.)

+> Tip: When using a pre-packaged release that already includes `node_modules`, run `npm run setup -- --offline` to skip contacting the npm registry.
+Packaged builds also detect the absence of the `client/` source tree and automatically reuse the pre-built `dist/public` assets without running Vite again.

 3. **Start the application**

 ```bash